OTooleMichael/orca/readme.md

 - this project is a collaboration of multiple engineers and analysts from the data and analytics industry, but aims to be applicable to any field with complex task-based orchestration requirements

-- in the absence of any present sufficient tooling to ideally support the data pipelining efforts of medium to large-scale companies, we provide a solution that aims towards building self-reliable source-data provisioning capabilities to data-originating teams, and as such, we provide a foundational framework that, at its core, was built to support the acutal implementation of a 👋👋 data-mesh 👋👋
+- in the absence of any present sufficient tooling to ideally support the data pipelining efforts of medium to large-scale companies, we provide a solution that aims towards building self-reliable provisioning capabilities to data-originating teams, and as such, we provide a foundational framework that, at its core, was built to support the acutal implementation of a 👋👋 data-mesh 👋👋

+- We're language-agnostic.
+Whatever you want to run as an orchestrated task in a pipeline, you can run it.
+We provide a standard task-server project in python.
+You can easily build your own in the language of your preference.

+- While built from a data-pipelining perspective, it's not limited to that at all.
+Any process can run as a task in our framework.